MatejKovacic/BlueSensor/README.md

 Arduino firmware for BlueSensor is available in a file *BlueSensor_JSON.ino*.
 Output data from BlueSensor are printed in JSON format.
 Dust reader already uses JSON formatting.

-## Out JSON format
+## Our JSON format
-Data from sensor devices are presented in JSON format, which self-describes sensor device and sonnected sensors.
+Data from sensor devices are presented in JSON format, which self-describes sensor device and connected sensors.
 Here is the example of it:

 ```
 {